info-arnav/ecommerce-dummy/README.md

   - remove the item to cart, in whatever way u find good
   - return me either {error:true} or {error:false}
   - also write a message

-- api/delete

-  - Post req
-  - the data i send is {id, name}
-  - name here is the email of the user
-  - if the user type is admin then proceed
-  - remove the item to cart, in whatever way u find good
-  - return me either {error:true} or {error:false}
-  - also write a message

-- api/create

-  - Post Req
-  - multer is needed
-  - limit for body-parser and multer should be 50mb
-  - if the user type is admin then proceed
-  - {description, title} is req.body
-  - image is in req.files